-The College of Agricultural and Life Sciences (CALS) awards more than 100 scholarships totaling over $140,000 to FISC students each academic year.
-Awards typically range from $500 – $2,000 per student.
+The College of Agricultural and Life Sciences (CALS) awards more than 100 scholarships totaling over $200,000 to FISC students each academic year.
+On average, $3,000 in scholarships is awarded to each student.
 These scholarships are offered by foundations, trust funds, organizations, and private firms.
 Examples include the Freddie Gage Jr. Memorial Scholarship, Farm Credit Service Scholarships, the Carl and Mina Gall Memorial Scholarship, East Central/Select Sires Scholarship, and the Charles Eckburg Foundation Short Course Scholarship.
 All students who are interested in the Farm & Industry Short Course Program are encouraged to apply for scholarships as well.
 At the time of application to the program, students should also complete a scholarship application.
 Students who complete the scholarship application by April 1 will receive priority scholarship consideration.
 Please note, you do not have to be accepted to the program in order to apply for scholarships; we encourage students to submit both applications simultaneously.

 For external scholarships, consider:

 - Dairy Farmers of Walworth County Scholarship

 - Carleton A. Friday Scholarships and Kenneth G. Weckel Scholarships

 - The Freddie Gage, Jr. Memorial FFA Matching Scholarship Program

 Students receiving external scholarships (those from outside FISC) should do the following:

 - Have the donor make the check out to: The University of Wisconsin – Madison